jjorissen52/bullhorn_interface/README.md

 * `method` (`str`) designates which HTTP method will be used to carry out the request. `"UPDATE"` corresponds to `POST`, `"CREATE"` corresponds to `PUT`, and `"GET"` corresponds to `GET`.
 It is unnecessary to specify `method` for `command="seach"` or `command="query"`, but it is necessary to specify `method` for `command="entity"`.
 * `entity_id` (`str`) designates the id of the desired entity if `query` is not set.
 * `select_fields` (`str` or `list`) designates which bullhorn fields will be present in the API response.
+    * `select_fields=["id", "firstName", "middleName", "lastName", "comments", "notes(*)"]`
+    * `select_fields="id, firstName, middleName, lastName, comments, notes(*)"`
 * `body` allows you to pass a request body.
 This is necessary when updating or creating an entity, for example.
 *  `auto_refresh` (`bool`) defaults to `True`.
-This argument designates whether or you wish to update your Login Token and API Token before carrying out the API call.
+This argument designates whether or you wish to extend the lifetime of your tokens before carrying out the API call.
 If you set this to `False` (because refreshing tokens is time consuming), you will need to implement your own logic to ensure that your tokens are being refreshed at least every ten minutes.

-*  `kwargs` (`dict`) allows you to pass any additional necessary API parameters when making an API call.
+Any other keyword arguemnts will be passed as API parameters when making an API call.

 ## Example Usage